BerriAI/litellm/docs/my-website/docs/proxy/load_balancing.md

 # Load Balancing - Multiple Instances of 1 model
-Use this config to load balance between multiple instances of the same model.
+Load balance multiple instances of the same model

 The proxy will handle routing requests (using LiteLLM's Router). **Set `rpm` in the config if you want maximize throughput**

 #### Example config
 requests with `model=gpt-3.5-turbo` will be routed across multiple instances of `azure/gpt-3.5-turbo`